My story

 For the most part I’ve never really made any concerted or deliberate effort to exercise, to my detriment I imagine.
 The closest I got to really trying to improve my fitness was when I belonged to a gym, which may have been for about a year.

-Getting up at 5:30am to do my reps and rebounds before I went to work was a challenge at times, but I enjoyed it for the most part, although I struggled to stay motivated towards the end.
-I did feel better for it though, even though sitting behind a desk for a job and not having too much time to spare I never really got to experience the full benefit.
+Getting up at 5:30am to do my reps and use the equipment before I went to work was a challenge at times, but I enjoyed it for the most part, although I struggled to stay motivated towards the end.
+Paying the full subscription cost for what became infrequent visits didn’t work that well for me either.
+I did feel better for it though, although I wasn’t too inspired by the weights as I loved the idea of not being “out of puff” much more.

 I found myself doing lot of walking in the late 90’s and early 2000’s, which I really didn’t think too much about, I just did it.
 I felt like every day was an adventure, I just wanted to get out and about, do things that inspired me, have experiences, and see where life guided me.
 It was a very spiritual time for me, and feeling like I was connected to something greater than myself was a real motivation.